D. Leonardt & Co.

 Leonardt Ltd. (formerly D. Leonardt & Co.) is an English manufacturing company that specializes in finishing of metal components, manufacturing products such as corners for stationery such as leathergoods, photograph albums, menu covers, pattern and carpet books, binders and portfolios.

 The company also produced writing implements that included dip and fountain nibs, ballpoint pens, pen holders and mechanical pencils, which set Leonardt as one of the oldest manufacturers of dip pens, having produced them since its establishment in 1856.

 History

 The company was founded in 1856 by Diedrich Leonardt to manufacture dip pens.
 After two large expansions led by Leonardt in 1863 and 1867, D Leonardt & Co. developed large export market in South America and Eastern Europe, and produced pens for the King of Italy.
 The manufactured pens were considered to be of high quality and included their famous patent ballpoint pens, such as the "Automatic Wonder Pen", a new type of fountain pen introduced in 1871.

 Despite most manufacturers of nibs established in Birmingham having since closed their factories, Leonardt & Co. is one of the few companies that have remained in the industry since its founding, although the company ceased to produce pens.
-The only British company that currently manufactures dip pens is British Pens Ltd. through its brands Joseph Gillott's and William Mitchell.